bevyengine/rfcs/rfcs/45-stageless.md

 We like (3) because it doesn't put undue burden on the user or introduce unclear implicit behavior.
 Likewise, resolving the error is very simple: just name the systems.

+In the most common case, where the `chain!` macro is used, we can avoid forcing users to name their systems by using an automatically generated private identifier to define the ordering.
+This means that system chaining will *always* introduce new copies of a system, without attempting to reuse existing ones.
+While this is not optimal for `apply_system_buffers` or other heavily blocking systems, it is explicit, consistent and ergonomic.

+See the discussion on command-flushed ordering constraints and automatic inference of sync points in Future Work for ideas on how we can improve this.

 ## Unresolved questions